rajat-1994/Kaggle-siim-melanoma/README.md

     ```python create_folds.py```

 2. Resize images.
 Original images are quite large so loading large images while training will slow training.
 So resize dataset to smaller size (384,512,1024 etc.) by     change *resize_data.py* and then run

     ```python resize_data.py```

+    This will create two folders *train_image* and *test_images* in the *data* folder containing training image and testing images respectively.

 3. Start training